-MERGE: Its limitation is obvious, the merged tables must be identical MyISAM tables, and MyISAM is even not the default engine for MariaDB.
+MERGE: Its limitation is obvious, the merged tables must be identical MyISAM tables, and MyISAM is not even the default engine for MariaDB.
 However, TBL accesses a collection of CONNECT tables, but because these tables can be user specified or internally created MYSQL tables, there is no limitation to the type of the tables that can be merged.

 TBL is also much more flexible.
 The merged tables must not be "identical", they just should have the columns defined in the TBL table.
 If the type of one column in a merged table is not the one of the corresponding column of the TBL table, the column value will be converted.
 As we have seen, if one column of the TBL table of the TBL column does not exist in one of the merged table, the corresponding value will be set to null.
 If columns in a sub-table have a different name, they can be accessed by position using the FLAG column option of CONNECT.

 However, one limitation of the TBL type regarding MERGE is that TBL tables are currently read-only; INSERT is not supported by TBL.
 Also, keep using MERGE to access a list of identical MyISAM tables because it will be faster, not passing by the MySQL API.

 FEDERATED(X): The main limitation of FEDERATED is to access only MySQL/MariaDB tables.
 The MYSQL table type of CONNECT has the same limitation but CONNECT provides the ODBC table type and JDBC table type that can access tables of any RDBS providing an ODBC or JDBC driver (including MySQL even it is not really useful!)